Frequently Asked Questions

 What types of training are staff required to have?

-At Child's Element, it is important to us that your children’s teachers have exceptional training in supervising children outdoors, and supporting their development.
-Not only are our staff members required to have CPR/First Aid for adults, children, and babies, food handlers permits, there is also a thorough training completed on safety and risk taking, positive interactions with children, mindfulness, problem solving, supported imaginative play, and child-led learning.
+At Child's Element, it is important to us that your children’s teachers have exceptional training in supervising children outdoors, and supporting their individual development.
+Not only are our staff members required to have CPR/First Aid for adults, children, and babies, there is also a thorough training completed on safety and risk taking, positive interactions with children, mindfulness, problem solving, supported imaginative play, team building activities, and child-led learning.

 -